What Does It Mean to Be Indicted?

 A Grand Jury Decides If There Is Probable Cause to Proceed with Formal Charges

-Those 12 persons will decide whether or not they believe there is probable cause to believe that the law has been violated and to believe who may have been involved in this violation of law.
+Those 16-23 persons will decide whether or not they believe there is probable cause to believe that the law has been violated and to believe who may have been involved in this violation of law.
+And the decision in a grand jury to indict need not be unanimous – like a finding of guilt in a criminal jury trial.

 The prosecutor presents the evidence they have to a grand jury.
 The jury is not deciding whether or not these people are guilty, the jury is just there to decide whether or not the prosecutor has probable cause to proceed with formal charges.
 That is sort of an overview of what indictment means.